ESL Activities

 Present Perfect Questions

-Ask your students if they’ve seen any of your favourite movies or TV shows.
+Ask your students if they’ve seen any of your favorite movies or TV shows.

 What sports have you played recently?